Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Event Processing for DNNs

 \section{Event Processing for DNNs}

+Event cameras generate events when individual pixels detect the relative logarithm intensity change.
+Consequently, sparse and asynchronous event streams are generated.
+This inherent sparsity offers immediate advantages, such as low latency and low computational requirements for postprocessing systems~\cite{liu2019event}.
 Event cameras pose a distinctive shift in the imaging paradigm regarding how visual information is captured, making it impossible to directly apply the DNN models taking the image- or tensor-like inputs.
-Therefore, we first provide an analysis of the event representation methods, which are used as inputs to DNNs to learn crucial feature information (Sec.\ref{sec:Event Representation}).
-Moreover, as event data are often hampered by noise (especially in low-light conditions) and limited spatial resolution (in particular for DAVIS cameras), we analyze the DL methods that super-resolve and denoise the event streams for improving the learning performance (Sec.~\ref{sec:Quality Enhancement for Events}).
+Therefore, we first analyze the event representations, which are used as inputs to DNNs (Sec.~\ref{sec:Event Representation}).
+Moreover, as event data are often hampered by noises (especially in low-light conditions) and limited spatial resolution (in particular for DAVIS cameras), we analyze the DL methods that super-resolve and denoise the event streams for improving the learning performance (Sec.~\ref{sec:Quality Enhancement for Events}).